Rapture (aesthetics)

-Rapture or aesthetic rapture is a supreme experience or state affected by art in conjuntion with imagination.
+Rapture or aesthetic rapture is a supreme experience or state affected by art in conjunction with imagination.
 It is an aesthetic concept within the discourse on the function of art.
 One description states that it is an outcome of the human experience of the beautiful so that it assumes a metaphysical value, which then becomes a means to approach existence.

 Thomistic conceptualization

 For Thomas Aquinas, rapture in the aesthetic of beauty had a religious conceptualization.
 It formed part of his theological reflections on the philosophy of art.
 Aquinas placed rapture within the realm of the intellectual and, for him, is independent of sensory input based on the notion that sensory powers hinder the vision of God.
 He then described it as an intense intellectual activity that also entails a withdrawal from bodily and sensory activities.
 It also does not take place in the memory since, according to Aquinas, it is not self-induced, is involuntary, and transpires due to a special divine dispensation.
 In the Thomistic tradition, rapture allows the human mind to focus on intelligible realities due to a recognition that there is something divine within man rather than due to some human disposition.
 Aquinas noted that this view was established early on by Aristotle in The Eudemian Ethics VII.14.1248a.

 Thinkers, like James Joyce, drew from the Thomistic vision and explained how the concept figured in what is called as "proper art", an embodiment of sublime beauty.
-In Joyce's aesthetic theory, this proper art, which gives pleasure once apprehended, acts as a transmitter of an aesthetic idea or inner necessity, hence, the experience is considered spiritual and transcendent.
-Joyce’s theory, which also drew upon Aristotle’s Poetics, maintained that true artists have the obligation to create this kind of art, distinguishing from the so-called improper art, which causes desire in the viewer for a tangible object.
+In Joyce's aesthetic theory, this conceptualization of art, that which gives pleasure once apprehended, acts as a transmitter of an aesthetic idea or inner necessity, hence, the experience is considered spiritual and transcendent.
+Joyce’s theory, which also drew upon Aristotle’s Poetics, maintained that true artists have the obligation to create proper art, distinguishing it from the so-called improper art, which described as the cause of desire in the viewer for a tangible object.
 The latter, according to Joyce, is static and has the capacity to induce “esthetic arrest”, which signified an impassive rapture or capture of the viewer’s attention.
 In this view, Joyce adhered to the Thomasian vision of art as the embodiment of sublime beauty.

 Rapture is also a concept of Hans Urs von Balthasar's theology.
 In his view there are two elements in the beautiful that traditionally controlled every aesthetics: Aquinas' species (forma) and lumen (splendor).
 Form, which he also referred to as Gestalt refers to the revelation of the mystery of Being and that it allows Being to be materially grasped.
 According to von Balthazar, "only that which has form can snatch one up into a state of rapture".
 Balthasar’s concept called “double movement”, which addressed the phenomenal appearance in the medium of flesh, involves vision and rapture.
 It focuses on the attractiveness of the form and the erotic response of the subject.
 He deviated from Aquinas when he criticized the idea that the body is only the “forestage” of the spirit.